getsentry/eng-pipes/src/brain/github/issueLabelHandler/README.md

 ### How to resolve triage

-To clear an issue from the triage queue, **add any label** to the GitHub issue (e.g. a priority label, team label, or `Bug`).
+To clear an issue from the triage queue, add any label to the GitHub issue (e.g. a priority label, team label, or `Bug`).
 This triggers automatic removal of `Waiting for: Product Owner`.

-You can also remove `Waiting for: Product Owner` manually if you just want it gone immediately.

 [looker]: https://sentryio.cloud.looker.com/explore/super_big_facts/github_issues_tttriage?qid=qhmtzKtcqK6uxmTYEWEZRx&toggle=dat,pik,vis
 [implementation]: https://github.com/getsentry/lookml/blob/master/github_issues_tttriage.view.lkml